mapninja/QGIS-101/ReadMe.md

 | Name: | Gegend Map |
 | URL: | ```https://maps.georeferencer.com/georeferences/435516159934/2019-02-19T17:27:12.514288Z/wmts?key=mpIMvCWIYHCcIzNaqUSo&SERVICE=WMTS&REQUEST=GetCapabilities``` |
 ![](./media/createwmtsconnect.png)
-4. Click OK to dismiss the dialog and save teh connection
+4. Click OK to dismiss the dialog and save the connection
 5. Click **Connect**
 ![](./media/connectwmts.png)
-6. In the **TIlesets** tab, highlight the Gegend map WMTS layer item at the top and click **Add & Close** to close the dialog and return to the **QGIS Map Canvas**
+6. In the **Tilesets** tab, highlight the Gegend map WMTS layer item at the top and click **Add & Close** to close the dialog and return to the **QGIS Map Canvas**
 7. **Right-click** on the **Gegend von London 1853** layer in the **Layer panel** and select **Zoom to layer**
 8. Use the **Navigation Tools** to explore the map service at sevaral different scales and extents.

 ### Georeference a map

 Georeference the John Snow 1854 SOHO map for digitizing the water pump locations.

 ### Digitize features from a georeferenced map
 ### Labels